Skip to main content

 Refining the Selection

-2. Name the new channel shirt to maintain clear organization in your project.
+2. Name the new channel shirt.

 Colorizing the Shirt